-GIS2030, Fundamentals of Remote Sensing 3 hrs., 3 crs.
+GIS2030, Fundamentals of Remote Sensing

 This course introduces basic concepts and fundamentals of remote sensing, image processing, and the global positioning system (GPS).
 The principles and processes involved in airphoto interpretation will be reviewed and examined.
 Image processing techniques will be reviewed from practical and mathematical points of view.
 The course is intended to provide the student with the background information necessary to successfully use remotely sensed imagery and GPS in conjunction with GIS technology.